Skyline, Visitor's Center and Parking Lot.

 Dulcimer Player - Mrs. Trufano

-Cabin Docent - Mrs. Fleming
+Cabin Docent - Mrs. Fleming - assisted by

 American Indian Traveling Museum - Mr. Aiello